Custom Gas Token

 Both the L1 and L2 smart contract systems MUST be able to introspect on the address of the gas paying token to ensure the security of the system.
 The source of truth for the configuration of the address of the token is in the L1 SystemConfig smart contract.

-The terms "custom gas token", "gas paying token", "native asset" and "gas paying asset" can all be used interchangebly.
+The terms "custom gas token", "gas paying token", "native asset" and "gas paying asset" can all be used interchangeably.
 Note, Ether is not a custom gas token, but may be used to pay gas.
-More on this in ## Configuring the Gas Paying Token.
+More on this in Configuring the Gas Paying Token.

 Constants